AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

   - Implement all the functions from `IIPAccountStorage`.

 **Side Effects:**
-- Created `IIPModuleRegistry` and add `isRegistered` function signature which is used in `IPAccountStorage` to detect registered modules.
+- Created `IModuleRegistry` and add `isRegistered` function signature which is used in `IPAccountStorage` to detect registered modules.

 **Fixes:**
 - Forgot to call `__UUPSUpgradeable_init` in `IPAssetRegistry` initializer.